-Interactive Brainwave Drawing Installations, 1973-1992
+Interactive BrainWave Drawing Installations, 1973-1992

-Documentation of Nina Sobell's Interactive Brainwave Drawings, installations that visualize the brainwaves of its subjects.
+Documentation of Nina Sobell's Interactive EEG/BrainWave Drawings, installations that visualize the brainwaves of its subjects.
 The first part was produced for the exhibition The Artist and the Computer at the Long Beach Museum of Art in 1982.
 The second part was produced for an exhibition at the Bronx River Art Gallery in the Bronx, NY, in 1992.

 00:32Copy video clip URL Title card: “Electro-Encephalographic Video Drawings.”
 Voiceover: “Nina Sobell has been intrigued by the idea of being able to capture the emittance of electrical impulses by the brain and transposing them into a graphic image.
 Since 1973, she began to collaborate with systems engineer Michael Trivich.
 On the monitor, two people were able to see their physical as well as mental image.
 They were able to create one composite brainwave drawing in real time.
 Sobell was determined to devise a non-competitive creative environment geared to home TV viewers who could create an active rather than passive TV viewing experience and enhance their ability to communicate.”